Slander from Google is fun kids!

 Here you have a classic example of vague Google being vague.
 Saying that it found an issue!
 But it's not going to tell you exactly where the issue is found or how the hell to fix it.
 They will go as far as to say that they will flag your content in their Google Chrome browser as dangerous.

 Oh, I see, piss off one aspect of Google and now you're fighting EVERY aspect of Google?
 Cool!

-This almost reminds me of another function of google called the “Transparency Report” that we discussed in a previous blog educating readers that our site is not a phishing or hack site.
+This almost reminds me of another function of Google called the "Transparency Report" that we discussed in a previous blog educating readers that our site is not a phishing or hack site.
 Or better yet my YouTube copyright issue after public domain music was used in a video game that sparked a claim.
-To which it seemed after days of publishing that article Google prudently changed their minds on the Transparency Report as well with no explanation given.
+It seemed after days of publishing that article Google prudently changed their minds on the Transparency Report as well with no explanation given.

 Checking out some of the forums on similar people with this problem.
 It usually ends with a supposed representative from Google saying:

 "Just click on review anyways.
 Or don't.
 It'll go away on its own."